 Now, let’s break down the process step by step.
 Before you get your first set of aligners, you have to consult with an Invisalign-trained specialist.
 The best way to go is to make a trip to an Invisalign clinic in Singapore.
 They will assess the parameters of your mouth and teeth to create a customised plan suitable just for you.
 You also have a say in this - you will be shown the way your smile will change over the following months and asked for approval.

-If you like what you see, they will go on to create your clear aligners.
+If you like the treatment, they will go on to create your clear aligners.
 The mould will be based on a 3D image of your smile with a cutting-edge scanner.
 X-rays will be done to capture tooth movement.
-Each unit will be trimmed individually to fit your gum line and create more comfort.
+Dentists will trim each unit individually so it fits your gum line and creates more comfort.
 It not only feels better but also looks better.

 The sets will have one purpose: to gradually shift your teeth into the right position.
-For this to work, though, you have to commit to it entirely.
+For this to work, though, you have to commit to the treatment entirely.
 Meaning, you should wear the invisible braces at least 22 hours a day.
-Yes, that includes both days and nights.
+Yes, that includes both days and nights, workdays and weekends.
+There should be no excuses.

-While you are on the Invisalign treatment, you will go back to the Invisalign orthodontist in Singapore occasionally so they can see how far along you have come and whether any corrections to the plan have to be made.
+While you are on the Invisalign treatment, you will go back to the Invisalign orthodontist in Singapore occasionally.
+Trips to the dental clinic are crucial to check far along you have come and whether any corrections to the plan have to be made.
+This is one of the downsides of Invisalign.
+With the Singapore startup Zenyum, this monitoring is done remotely via an app and you don't have to regularly schedule trips to the dentist's office unless it's absolutely necessary.

 Invisalign Benefits and Disadvantages 4

-The greatest advantage of Invisalign is that it is virtually invisible and therefore nobody will know you are wearing braces.
-It can contribute to better dental health if used properly and monitored by a professional.
+The greatest advantage of Invisalign is that it is virtually invisible and therefore nobody will know you are wearing aligner systems.
+It can contribute to better dental health if used properly and monitored by a professional dentist in Singapore.
 As long as you do everything right, your smile will become more beautiful.

-That said, there can be problems too.
-The biggest downside of Invisalign braces is the price.
-The treatment comes with a heavy price tag.
+That said, there can be negative aspects too.
+A big downside is the cost of Invisalign services.
+The clear aligner treatment comes with a heavy price tag.
 Another disadvantage is dental issues that may arise due to improper oral hygiene during the treatment.
-Malocclusions are also a thing, although they do occur rarely.
+Malocclusions are also a possible outcome, although they seldom occur.
+And finally, according to scientific data, relapse cases have been observed in a minority of patients with this kind of orthodontic treatment.

 Advantages of Invisalign over Braces Treatment

 Being a more advanced technology than traditional braces 5, Invisalign treatment is quite the buzz of the day.
-The aligners and retainers stand out from older treatments with a few key points.
+The aligners and retainers stand out from older treatments with a few key points that patients should be aware of.

 You can track down your entire journey with Invisalign in Singapore from start to finish.
-Before you even begin wearing the braces, you will be able to tell how long the course will last, how many trays you will need along the way, and what the outcome will be like in the end.
+Before you even begin wearing the braces, you will be showered with information.
+You'll able to tell how long the course will last, how many trays you will need along the way, and what the outcome will be like in the end.

 This is possible thanks to a computerised model that is created specifically for you, pre-treatment, based on the metrics the Invisalign provider types in the system.
 They will include impressions of your teeth with the exact angles and size of the structures.

-By contrast, with metal braces, you never know whether the results will be worth it and you have no clue how your journey will progress.
-It is a constant trial-and-error situation.
+By contrast, with standard braces, you never know whether the results will be worth it and you have no clue how teeth movement will progress.
+It is a constant trial-and-error situation that involves more trips to the dental clinic.

-Hands down, the biggest motivation for people to try Invisalign remains the translucency of the braces.
+Hands down, the biggest motivation for people to try Invisalign treatment in Singapore remains the translucency of the items.
 Let’s be honest, traditional braces are outright gruesome and unattractive.
 They cause frustration and embarrassment in the person wearing them which can affect their self-esteem.
 Invisalign trays, on the other hand, are see-through and practically unnoticeable, as their name implies.
 Unless you know that someone is on a treatment regimen, you can never tell their teeth are wrapped up in plastic.

 As you know, braces can be a pain in the neck when it comes to eating and drinking.
 Once set into place, they cannot be taken out.
 You have to limit your variety of products for a long period.
 For example, you should avoid eating nuts, pretzels, popcorn, ice, gum, anything sticky, corn on the cob, burgers, etc.